 Summit Avenue was the showcase street of Quality Hill, running south from West 7th Street to the front gate of Thistle Hill (see below) on Pennsylvania Avenue.
 Today the street is lined with commercial property, but a century ago the street was lined with fine houses.
 Among the residents on the left side of the street in this view was attorney Thomas D. Ross; on the right, cattlemen Christopher Augustus O’Keefe and John Bunyan Slaughter.
 Note the streetcar tracks.
-Passengers could ride from Fostepco Heights on the North Side south to downtown on Main Street, west on 7th Street, south on Summit, jog at Thistle Hill to 8th Avenue and ride all the way to the Texan auto plant on the Cleburne Pike (McCart Street).
+Passengers could ride from Fostepco Heights on the North Side south to downtown on Main Street, west on 7th Street, south on Summit, jog at Thistle Hill to 8th Avenue and ride all the way to the Texan auto plant on the Cleburne Pike (McCart Avenue).
 (P0stcard from Barbara Love Logan.)

 Today the showcase street of Quality Hill survivors is Pennsylvania Avenue with eight homes, half of them part of the Woman’s Club compound.